at15/mini-impl/ab/README.md

 - `connect: cannot assign requested address` https://github.com/golang/go/issues/16012 seems need to set maxidle connection per host run `ab/ab/main` serveral times and this problem will appear
     - [OS does not release port right after the connection is closed](http://grokbase.com/t/gg/golang-nuts/156b4z7w57/go-nuts-dial-tcp-127-0-0-1-3333-cant-assign-requested-address-when-calling-http-get-too-quickly)
+    - running hey several times does not have this problem
+    - need to specify transport for client in order to reuse connection (TODO: why not do it by default)

 ## Ref